-34. Fold the parachute and pack it and the shock cord on top of the recovery wadding.
+- 33. Mounting the engine: Insert the engine and make sure the engine hook keeps the engine in snugly.
+The hook may be slightly bent to make sure the engine is retained. - 34.
+Fold the parachute and pack it and the shock cord on top of the ejection baffle.
+Recovery wadding may be used, but is not necessary.
 Slide the nose cone into place, making sure it does not pinch the shock cord or parachute.

-35. Refer to the model rocket engine manufacturer's instructions to complete the engine prepping.
-Different engines have different igniters and methods of hooking them up to the launch controllers.

-36. Carefully check all parts of your rocket before each flight as a part of your pre-flight checklist.
-Launch the SakiTM from a 1/8" diameter by 36" long launch rod.
+- 35. Refer to the model rocket engine manufacturer's instructions to complete the engine prepping.
+Different engines have different igniters and methods of hooking them up to the launch controllers. - 36.
+Carefully check all parts of your rocket before each flight as a part of your pre-flight checklist.
+Launch the April Dancer from a 1/8" diameter by 36" long launch rod.

-About the SakiTM
+About the April DancerTM